terrytaylorbonn/terrytaylorbonn.github.io/index.md

 - **[ziptieai.com](https://ziptieai.com)**.
 This website.
 Built with Jekyll on Github pages.
 - **[docs.ziptieai.com](https://docs.ziptieai.com)**.
 A very minimal documentation website (built with ReadTheDocs/Sphinx).
 The docs site basically mimics the structure and content of the wiki pages , but in an easier to read format.
 I will gradually fill this site with more detailed information gleaned from the docx’s (word files) on my Google drive.
 - **[Wiki](https://github.com/terrytaylorbonn/auxdrone/wiki)**.
 The first place to look for udpated project info.
 - **[Google drive](https://drive.google.com/drive/folders/1HrzLExPTAL5PIKx_j_y0GJ6_RANR8Tjm)**.
 A lot of detailed .docx files (details are everything for this project).
 I am working alone without (human) assistance, so accurate, useful documentation is critical.
+Note: These docs are currently more like lab notes, not finished docs.
+When learning the tech, it's very important to jot down as many details as possible, so that if needed, you can go back and figure out where you made a mistake.
+The plan is to eventually "distill" the useful content (and delete the chaff).

 #### **Why the name "ZiptieAI"?**